oVirt/ovirt-site/source/uncategorized/recording-video.html.md

 # Recording video

 This page will contain instructions on recording a screencast on Linux and Windows for oVirt demo screencasts.
+I found this article very informative and useful: [How I record demo videos](http://www.itauthor.com/2009/03/10/how-i-record-demo-videos/)

 ### GNOME 3